Food scare driving away Yum, McDonald's diners in China

-A food safety scare in China is testing local consumers' loyalty to foreign fast-food brands, including McDonald's Corp MCD.N and Yum Brands Inc YUM.N, which owns the KFC and Pizza Hut chains.
+A food safety scare in China is testing local consumers' loyalty to foreign fast-food brands, including McDonald's Corp and Yum Brands Inc, which owns the KFC and Pizza Hut chains.

 Yum said on Wednesday that the scare, triggered by a TV report earlier this month showing improper meat handling by a supplier, Shanghai Husi Food, caused "significant, negative" damage to sales at KFC and Pizza Hut restaurants over the past 10 days.
 "If the significant sales impact is sustained, it will have a material effect on full-year earnings per share," Yum said in a regulatory filing.